How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

-Places to Stay in Shinjuku
+Where to Stay in Tokyo: Shinjuku

 When you think of Tokyo, what’s the first thing that comes to mind?